seek-oss/sku/docs/static-rendering.md

 }
 ```

-When running `sku start`, requesting `/job/123` will return the rendered `jobDetails` html.
+When running `sku start`, requesting `/job/123` will return the rendered `jobDetails` HTML.
 Running `sku build` will output the following folder structure.

 ```
 ├── index.html